souly1/ng-walkthrough/README.md

 - `tip-color` (optional) - For tip walkthrough.
 Define the tip textbox background color.
 Currently supports "BLACK" or "WHITE" values
 - `onWalkthroughShow` (optional) - Any walkthrough type.
 Bind method to be called when walkthrough is displayed
 - `onWalkthroughHide` (optional) - Any walkthrough type.
 Bind method to be called when walkthrough is hidden
+- `caption-on-bottom` (optional) - Forces the caption to be displayed on the bottom of the screen.

 ## Testing